 Atlantic Cape Community College utilizes SmartEvals to facilitate Student Evaluations of Instruction in most in-person, remote, and online courses.
-Courses within Nursing and Culinary Blocks utilize SurveyMonkey or another means of administering evaluations.
+Courses within Nursing and Culinary Blocks utilize SurveyMonkey, or another means of administering evaluations.

-Adjunct faculty are required to administer student evaluations in all classes every semester.
-Full-time faculty should refer to the terms outlined in the TLC Agreement regarding student evaluations.
-Faculty whose courses are being evaluated must add the student evaluation tool to their Blackboard course when instructed to do so.
+Faculty are required to administer student evaluations in all classes every semester.
+Faculty must add the student evaluation tool to their Blackboard course when instructed to do so.